 I have shown my talents for drawing and paintings at a very early age and I received several art awards at school level.
 I remember that one my favourite teacher wrote in my dairy “Art should not be only for art sake, but it should be for life !”
 This line changed my life….
 I observed it in most of my artistic realisations where I include several socio-political subjects.
 It covers the demands for justice for women, nature, ordinary folks, children …I often deal with wars, struggles, human pain and the quest for peace…..

-A DARK BLUE struggle colour came to get into higher education.
+A dark blue struggle colour came to get into higher education.
 A girl child in Asia is nearly always a second-class citizen, a second priority for the parents.
-The girl will go away to another family when she marries and will lose her name.
+It is often heard that a girl will go away to another family when she marries and will lose her surname.
 I never accepted this mentality of the male dominated society.
 It is absurd to believe that your own child will belong to another “cast” after marriage.
 Does the DNA she received from her parents change?
 Why are the daughters in laws more part of the family after marrying a son?
 I did not abandoned my surname as UPADHAYAY to show the narrow minded society that the girls also honour their family name through their achievements even more than a son !
-However, my DARK BLUE struggle colour became a lighter colour when my father, late Kamta Prasad Upadhayay, accepted that I join the Fine Art at Lucknow college of Arts and later Artist Corner-Lalit Kala Academy, Garhi, New Delhi.
+However, my dark blue struggle colour became a lighter colour when my father, late Kamta Prasad Upadhayay, accepted that I join the Fine Art at Lucknow college of Arts and later Artist Corner-Lalit Kala Academy, Garhi, New Delhi.

-During these times (1980-1985), my works were DARK BROWN, DARK BLUE.
+During these times (1978-1985), my works were dark and brown.
 I was quite lonely, looking for my identity as a woman facing the insecurity, the sexual harassments and the gender inequalities so prevalent in the Hindu culture.